Delaware Speedway

-Delaware Speedway is a 0.500 mi paved race track that is one of the oldest continuously operating tracks in Canada.
-It is located a few minutes west of London, Ontario northeast of Delaware, Ontario.
-It hosts stock car racing every Friday night during the summer.
+Delaware Speedway is a 0.500 mi paved race track in Delaware, Ontario, that is one of the oldest continuously operating tracks in Canada.

 The track opened in 1952 as a 0.250 mi dirt track that was paved in 1960.
 In August 1969, the track was expanded to a 0.500 mi paved oval and continues today.

 Divisions

 The track hosts four different divisions as part of its home classes (Late Model, Super Stock, V8 Stock, Bone Stock).
 They also host the King of the Hill spectators races.